 The first £325,000 of your estate is tax-free so the 40% tax only applies to anything that goes over this value.

-What is exempt from Inheritance Tax?
+What's exempt from Inheritance Tax?

 - If you leave your whole estate to your husband, wife or civil partner then no Inheritance Tax will be payable.

-- You do not need to pay Inheritance Tax on anything you leave to charity.
+- You don't need to pay Inheritance Tax on anything you leave to charity.
 And if you leave 10% or more of your estate to charity, then a reduced rate of 36% tax may apply to what is left over.
 Special rules apply though so seek legal advice if you are planning to do this.

 - Gifts of up to £3,000 in each tax year are exempt from Inheritance Tax, as are small gifts to individuals and some wedding or civil partnership gifts.
 But be aware that gifts made while you are alive could be liable for Inheritance Tax, depending how much they were and when they were given.